Mexico Invest Free shortlist

 2BR lock-off7.5%4.8% if licensed

-Verify HOA allows dual keys — some buildings ban.
+Verify HOA allows dual keys, some buildings ban.

-Yield regression: what drops net 100 bps
+What should buyers verify on yield regression: what drops net 100 bps?

 EventBps impact